wmacevoy/latex-docker/README.md

 Latex docker container
 ======================

-This container helps compiling latex sources without the need to install all latex packages on your system.
+This container helps compiling latex sources without the need to install all latex packages on your system, and keeps those containers on a per-project basis, so old and new package dependencies do not conflict.

 Why should I use this container?
 -----